2010s in music: Folk

 Folk witnessed a large growth during the early 2010s in the UK.
 The most widespread British folk musician was Mumford & Sons, who won a 2011 Brit Award for "Best Album" and had enjoyed commercial success in both Europe and North America.
 Another notable player and winner of "Best British Female" at the 2011 BRIT Awards was Laura Marling.
-Other successful acts were Ed Sheeran, George Ezra, James Bay, Jake Bugg, Johnny Flynn, Noah and the Whale, Bon Iver, Ben Howard, and Alessi's Ark.
+Other successful acts were Ed Sheeran, George Ezra, Hozier, Jake Bugg, Johnny Flynn, Noah and the Whale, Bon Iver, Ben Howard, Gabrielle Aplin, Nina Nesbitt and Alessi's Ark.